-In addition, you may want to pilot-test just a few tools before starting your BYOD program.
-Maybe you let all your employees bring their devices to work at the same time but only let them run a single platform on those devices.
+You may also want to pilot-test a few tools before starting your BYOD program.
+Perhaps allow all your employees to bring their devices to work at the same time, but only let them run a single platform on those devices.
 If you use project management tools, for instance, you may want to start with one of those apps.
-Then you can embrace other platforms as you iron out the kinks.
+Then, you can embrace other platforms as you iron out the kinks.

 Create Your BYOD Policy Before Starting a Program

 It’s a good idea to draft a BYOD policy before rolling out the program.
 Consider creating a set of policies and rules, so your employees understand the expectations before connecting their devices to your network.
 While it’s likely you’ll have a few specific rules that relate to your business, some common policy topics include:

 - Establishing what’s considered “acceptable use” for devices.
 Your employees will likely have data related to your business on their devices.
 Consider creating guidelines limiting the websites they can visit, anyone else able to use their devices, and what types of messages they’re allowed to send.

 - You may want to establish who’s responsible for monthly phone plans and data usage.
 Are you paying for your employees’ phone service, or are they paying?